TissueEngineeringLab/MyoFInDer/docs/usage.markdown

 also click on the *Save Project As* button in the *File* menu.

 A file explorer then appears, in which you have to **select the folder in which to save the project**.
-This folder can either be an existing one, or a newly created one.
-To save the project in an existing folder, double-click on it in the explorer and validate using the *Save* button.
+This folder has to be a newly created one.
 To save in a new folder, place the file explorer in the parent folder that will contain your new folder, enter the name of the new folder in the *File name* field of the explorer, and validate using the *Save* button.

 If you look inside a saved project folder, you will find first an Excel file containing a **summary of the detected nuclei and fibers** for each image in